EnerSys (NYSE:ENS) Issues Q2 2023 Earnings Guidance

 EnerSys Stock Performance

-A number of institutional investors and hedge funds have recently modified their holdings of ENS.
-Millennium Management LLC raised its holdings in shares of EnerSys by 1,380.0% during the second quarter.
-Millennium Management LLC now owns 348,195 shares of the industrial products company’s stock worth $20,530,000 after purchasing an additional 324,669 shares during the period.
-Goldman Sachs Group Inc. raised its holdings in shares of EnerSys by 67.1% during the first quarter.
-Goldman Sachs Group Inc. now owns 316,823 shares of the industrial products company’s stock worth $23,625,000 after purchasing an additional 127,229 shares during the period.
-Dimensional Fund Advisors LP grew its position in shares of EnerSys by 7.8% during the first quarter.
-Dimensional Fund Advisors LP now owns 1,403,889 shares of the industrial products company’s stock worth $104,691,000 after acquiring an additional 101,062 shares during the last quarter.
-Legal & General Group Plc grew its position in shares of EnerSys by 13.2% during the second quarter.
-Legal & General Group Plc now owns 593,407 shares of the industrial products company’s stock worth $34,988,000 after acquiring an additional 69,276 shares during the last quarter.
-Finally, State Street Corp grew its position in shares of EnerSys by 3.8% during the first quarter.
-State Street Corp now owns 1,341,209 shares of the industrial products company’s stock worth $100,014,000 after acquiring an additional 49,207 shares during the last quarter.
-97.03% of the stock is owned by institutional investors and hedge funds.
+A number of hedge funds have recently modified their holdings of ENS.
+FMR LLC raised its stake in EnerSys by 46.2% during the second quarter.
+FMR LLC now owns 15,709 shares of the industrial products company’s stock worth $926,000 after buying an additional 4,965 shares during the last quarter.
+Price T Rowe Associates Inc. MD raised its stake in EnerSys by 4.3% during the second quarter.
+Price T Rowe Associates Inc. MD now owns 15,508 shares of the industrial products company’s stock worth $914,000 after buying an additional 645 shares during the last quarter.
+Bank of Montreal Can raised its stake in EnerSys by 12.9% during the first quarter.
+Bank of Montreal Can now owns 10,670 shares of the industrial products company’s stock worth $812,000 after buying an additional 1,221 shares during the last quarter.
+Sei Investments Co. raised its stake in EnerSys by 27.5% during the second quarter.
+Sei Investments Co. now owns 9,200 shares of the industrial products company’s stock worth $543,000 after buying an additional 1,985 shares during the last quarter.
+Finally, PDT Partners LLC bought a new position in EnerSys during the second quarter worth $273,000.
+Institutional investors and hedge funds own 95.62% of the company’s stock.

 EnerSys Company Profile